 - Coordinates and assists SASH participant with individual support needs and goals as identified in the HAP;

-- Acts as key contact person on site for information sharing regarding SASH participants among the SASH team, Wellness Nurse, discharge planning staff from hospitals and rehab facilities, family members and volunteers;
+- Acts as key contact person on site for information sharing regarding SASH participants among the SASH team, Wellness Nurse, discharge planning staff from hospitals and rehab facilities, family members and volunteers; This includes checking, documenting and communicating with team member for high risk participants in the CareNavigator system.

 - Convenes SASH team meetings- sets agenda, leads meetings and keeps summary notes;